daudix/daudix.one/content/blog/2025-07-16-new-era/index.md

 ## Conclusion

-This blog post is a little summary of what I was doing and planning to do for a while, and I hope that this will mark a new, more hopeful chapter in my life and this blog.
+This blog post is a little summary of what I was doing and planning to do for a long time, and I hope that this will mark a new, more hopeful chapter in my life and this blog.
 Thanks for reading, caring, and just being here.
 Can't wait to see you in the next one!

 <small>Interesting how the phrase "half a year" was used a whopping 6 times in this blog post.</small>